Jingzhan-Lu/GWAS-Control-Selection/README.md

 # For matching:
 install.packages("MatchIt")

-Default matching case-control ratio is 1 : 4, You can adjust the matching ratio by modifying the ratio parameter in the script (e.g., matchit(..., ratio = 2) for 1:2 matching).
+Default matching case-control ratio is 1 : 4

+Customizable: you can adjust the matching ratio by modifying the ratio parameter in the script (e.g., matchit(..., ratio = 2) for 1:2 matching).

 # Usage
 1. Matched Control Selection